cryptoshell/chatty-app/README.md

 ## Stack

-- Webpack with Babel, JSX, ES6, webpack dev server (comes with boilerplate)
+- Webpack with Babel, JSX, ES6, webpack dev server
 - WebSockets using Node package ws on the server-side, and native WebSocket on client side
 - ReactJS